ganeshkumar321/Recipe-Rating-Prediction/README.md

 This project provides valuable insights into the relationship between recipe names, ingredient perception, and user ratings, contributing to a better understanding of how people interact with and evaluate online recipes.

-The number of rows in the dataset are
+The number of rows in the recipes dataset is 83782, with the columns names shown below:

 | Column          | Description                                                                                           |
 |------------------|-------------------------------------------------------------------------------------------------------|